KevinWang15/treebox/README.md

 # Roadmap

-- support pan & zoom
 - better font animation that will not kill performance
 - more customization options
+- github.io page
+- automated testing